SylviaZhang16/Seam-backend/README.md

       "author": "Author Name"
     }
     ```
+  - Response: The created blog post object with its assigned ID.

 - **Update a Post by ID**

   - `PUT /posts/{id}`
+  - Update an existing blog post by its ID.
+  - Parameter: id (integer) - The unique identifier of the blog post.
-  - Updates the specified post.
-Example request body:
+  - Request Body: Updated blog post object (title, content, author).Example request body:
     ```json
     {
       "title": "Updated Title",